 As a manager you are privy to a variety of different perspectives and ideas.
 Tap into these.
 Use them as a competitive advantage.
 Definitely don’t expect others to conform to one way of thinking.
 Embrace these unique viewpoints – you could uncover ways to be more innovative or efficient.

 Hey, sometimes you have to work through lunch.
 It happens.
-Just make sure this is the exception and not the norm.
+Just make sure this is the exception and not the norm – you don’t want to accidentally develop a workaholic lifestyle.
 Taking a few minutes throughout the day to clear your head and prioritize can increase your own productivity, and also sets an example for your employees to do the same.

 As a manager, you have the potential to change someone’s career, and sometimes even their life.
 That’s a big responsibility, so take it seriously.